On the heterogeneous spread of COVID-19 in Chile: Results and discussion

 We observe that simulated curves are in good agreement with raw data, which always remain within the confidence intervals and present consistent trends.
 The color intensity of these zones varies depending on the confidence intervals percentage (95\% and 60\%, light and dark shadows, respectively), calculated from the $\beta$ and $\theta$ distributions obtained in the Monte Carlo experiment.

-In the Metropolitan Region, a peak of active cases is observed between June and July, which corresponds to an increase in the number of deaths cases on the same date.
-The raw data for the active infected cases in the Valparaíso and Bío-Bío Regions has two peaks.
+\Ri{We observe a peak in the active cases in the Metropolitan Region} between June and July, which corresponds to an increase in the number of deaths cases on the same \Ri{period}. \Ri{Raw} data for the active infected cases in the Valparaíso and Bío-Bío Regions has two peaks.
 The first one corresponds to the date where active cases in the Metropolitan Region were at their peak, so due to the high number of transfers between these regions, these active cases act as vectors of infection in the destination regions, thus increasing infected cases and therefore deceased.
 In contrast, the second one is related to the fact that the measures adopted by the government are sectorized for each Region.
-For Valparaíso and Bío-Bío Regions, the isolation measures were relaxed before than for the Metropolitan Region, resulting in a second increase rate of the active infected cases.

-In the sixteen analyzed regions, the raw data for active infected and death cases are not always consistent with the calculated median.
-However, it remains in narrow confidence intervals (Figure 1 to Figure 13, Supplementary), which is probably due to the number of days in the defined epidemiological periods.
-Epidemiological periods of 15 days can capture the dynamic functioning in the regions of high and low population, that is, it adapts to the number of inhabitants.
-However, when an abrupt change in the behavior of the population occurs within a period, generating inflexion points in the curves of active infected, the correct adjustment of the simulated curves becomes more difficult.
-This could be solved by further reducing the number of days per period but risking the possibility of overfitting to raw data.
+For Valparaíso and Bío-Bío Regions, the isolation measures were relaxed before than for the Metropolitan Region, resulting in a second increase rate of the active infected cases. \Ri{Curves for the other regions are presented in the supplementary material (Figure 1 to Figure 13, Supplementary).
+As the time-frame set for each epidemiological period does not necessarily match the temporality of the different measures enacted in each region, some parts of the raw data drift from the median in certain epidemiological periods.
+Thus, it is crucial to consider the actual spreading dynamics between geographical Regions to represent more appropriately the scenario in each Region.} This could \Ri{also} be solved by further reducing the number of days per period but risking the possibility of overfitting to raw data.

-The proposed SEIRD model was able to adjust well to the data in both low-population and heavily populated regions, showing the relevance in the 1.7 factor described in the \textit{parameter fitting strategy} section.
+The proposed SEIRD model was able to adjust well to the data in both low-population and heavily populated regions, showing the relevance \Ri{of the 1.7} factor described in the \textit{parameter fitting strategy} section.
 Higher values for this adjustment factor result in a better adjustment in the small regions, but at the cost of a less rigorous adjustment in the larger regions.
-In contrast, with values lower than 1.7, the opposite occurs.
-Furthermore, it is crucial to consider the actual spreading dynamics between geographical Regions to represent more appropriately the scenario in each Region.
+In contrast, with values lower than 1.7, the opposite occurs. \Ri{In Figure~\ref{fig:AS}, we present the results of a sensitivity analysis of the fitted set to perturbations of $\left(\pm 20\%\right)$ in the parameters obtained in for last epidemiological period. }